psb/bucklescript.github.io/docs/build-configuration.md

 ## bs-dependencies, bs-dev-dependencies

-List of BuckleScript/Reason dependencies.
-Just like `package.json`'s dependencies, they'll be searched in `node_modules`.
+These are lists of BuckleScript/Reason dependencies.
+Just like `package.json`'s dependencies, they will be searched for in `node_modules`.

 ## reason, refmt